KerickHowlett/os-ticket-rest-shared-api-php-2014/README.md

 This was the first bit of code I've ever programmed professionally, so please excuse the lack of adherence to best practices and design patterns.

-This RESTful / Shared API was engineered back in the fall semester of 2014 during my internship, and it performed basic CRUD operations to interface with an open source ticketing application called [OSTICKET](https://osticket.com/).
+This RESTful API was engineered back in the fall semester of 2014 during my internship, and it performed basic CRUD operations to interface with an open source ticketing application called [OSTICKET](https://osticket.com/).
 Coded with PHP, it used the cURL extension to send out API REST calls containing JSON data objects to a MySQL database for basic CRUD operations.

 For security, it utilized an API key (not included for obvious reasons) as well as an LDAP extension to perform basic authentication.